cosmos/sdk-tutorials/interchain-exchange/tutorial/10-tests.md

 ---
-order: 9
+order: 11
 ---

 # Write tests

 To test your application, add the test files to your code.

-After you add the test files, change into the `interchange` directory with your termnial, then run
+After you add the test files below, change into the `interchange` directory with your terminal, then run

 ```bash
 go test -timeout 30s ./x/ibcdex/types